 What: This is perhaps a better option for after your run or ride so you can fully commit to the righteous guacamole.
 For a lighter option, go for the cauliflower tacos or, if you’re there at dinnertime, the mahi mahi version.

 Where: 2101 Pennsylvania Avenue, Center City

 What: With options like Goldie, Dizengoff, Royal Izakaya, AND a hot bar and salad bar — Whole Foods might be the best unexpected spot for a healthy bite in the area.

 What: A vegan-friendly veggie burger catches our eye, as does the beet and goat cheese salad.
 Both are available during brunch and dinner service.

 Where: 4116 Ridge Avenue, East Falls

-What: Nestled right across the street from the trail, In Riva is best known for their pizzas, but they also offer four veggie-packed salad options, including the Broccolini Caesar, which features pistachio, pecorino, and prosciutto.
+What: Nestled right across the street from the trail, In Riva is best known for its pizzas, but the bistro’s dinner menu also features veggie-packed salad options, including the broccolini Caesar, which features pistachios, pecorino, and prosciutto.

 Trolley Car Cafe

 What: With a lovely outdoor patio boasting a view of the trail you just hopped off of, Trolley Car Cafe is a trustworthy spot for lighter bites like smoothies and salads as well as interesting takes on sandwiches, like the salmon cheesesteak.

 What: Ample veggie-friendly options are scattered throughout this clearly labeled menu.
 For a healthy brunch bite, a vegetable frittata or zucchini fritters are both prime options.
 As for lunch and dinner, there are salads galore and veggie wings made of asparagus, cauliflower, and crimini mushrooms.